meltano/meltano/docs/src/docs/tutorial-advanced-custom-transform-and-model.md

 # Custom Transforms and Models

-This is an advanced tutorial on how to add custom Transforms and Meltano Models.
+This tutorial explains how to add custom data transformations and Meltano models.

-Custom Transforms are required if you want to generate additional transformed tables after the Extract and Load steps have brought the raw data from a data source or a 3rd party API.

-Custom Models are required if you want to Analyze your data using different preset tables, columns or aggregates than the ones that come by default with Meltano.

 ## Prerequisites

-You have successfully extracted data from your Salesforce account by following the steps described in the Salesforce Tutorial.
+You have successfully extracted and loaded data from your Salesforce account by following the steps described in the Salesforce Tutorial.

-That means that:

-- You have successfully installed Meltano and initialized a project named `sfdc-project`
-- You have added `tap-salesforce` and `target-postgres` to your project and you have set the credentials required for connecting to both.
-- You have selected to extract from Salesforce at least the Account and Opportunity Entities, which will be used in this example.
-- You have run successfully `meltano elt tap-salesforce target-postgres --transform run` to extract from Salesforce, load the the raw data to your Postgres and generate the analytics schema.
-- You have setup Meltano UI to connect to your Postgres, interacted with Meltano's default Model for Salesforce and were able to fetch the proper results.

-## Motivation and Example Scenario
+## Context and Examples

-Let's assume that we only want to check won opportunities (i.e. actual sales) by the year, quarter or month the opportunity closed and, optionally, by a couple additional categories (categorical dimensions):
+In this example, we would like to focus on closed opportunities only (i.e. actual sales) and allow grouping by year, quarter and the following categorical dimensions:

-- The size of the deal, using the following segments: Small (<5k$), Medium (5k$ - 25k$), Big (25k$ - 100k$), Jumbo (>100k$)
+- size of the deal, defined by the following buckets: Small (<5k$), Medium (5k$ - 25k$), Big (25k$ - 100k$), Jumbo (>100k$)
-- The Company's Country, so that we know our sales per country
-- The Company's Industry, so that we know our sales per Industry sector
+- type of deal, i.e. "New Business" vs "Renewal" vs "Add-On Business"
+- client's location
+- client's industry
-- The Company's size, using the following segments: Small (<100 employees), Medium (100 - 999), Large (1k - 20k), Strategic (>20k)
+- client's size, defined by the following buckets: Small (<100 employees), Medium (100 - 999 employees), Large (1k - 20k employees), Strategic (>20k employees)
-- The Type of the deal (e.g. "New Business" vs "Renewal" vs "Add-On Business")

-The reports we want to generate should be similar to the following.

-Geting how many won opportunities we had per Country and Company size:
+Please see example table outputs below.

+Size and number of won opportunities by country and company size.

 ```
   company_country   |      company_size      | total_contract_value | average_contract_value | total_contracts